 A good offsite facilitator creates space for different people to use their voice in different ways.

-There are three ways you can use your power as facilitator to make sure everyone’s voice is heard.
+There are three ways you can use your role to make sure everyone’s voice is heard.
 First, gently draw people into the conversation if they haven’t spoken yet.
 “I know Monique has worked quite a bit in this area… Monique, are there other things we should be considering here?”

 Second, ask dominating voices to make space for, and listen to, others.
 Wait for them to pause for breath, then step in with the “I want to make sure everyone gets a chance to speak before we run out of time… Are there any responses to what Darren’s just said, or new ideas to add?”
 I know this can be awkward.
 Especially for new facilitators.
 Another reason establishing the social contract and your role as facilitator up front is helpful.

-Quite often the dominating voices comes from the senior people in the group.
+Quite often, the dominating voices come from the senior people in the group.
 Giving them a heads-up in advance that you want to get others to speak before them whenever possible can really set an inclusive tone for the whole offsite.

 And asking them to frame statements as questions will bring others into the discussion and challenge their view. (e.g., “What are the benefits of taking this approach?” instead of “I think this approach has a lot of benefits.” ) After all, you are looking to harness the diverse thinking of the group.